-She had no idea how important they would prove to be to her MBA ROI.
-She went from career switcher to entrepreneur back to making a career change—ultimately landing a position with McKinsey & Company.
+She had no idea how important they would prove to be to her ROI.
+She went from part-time MBA career switcher to entrepreneur back to making a career change—ultimately landing a position with McKinsey & Company.

 “Classmates and recent grads who work in the (consulting) field were so generous with their insights and advice.”